kkoscielniak/digital-garden/tools/apps/arc.md

 ## Arc Browser and AppleScript

-The Browser Company released basic AppleScript support for Arc, that can be used in [Keyboard Maestro](/tools/apps/keyboard-maestro.md) macros:
+The Browser Company released basic AppleScript support for Arc, that can be used in [[tools/apps/keyboard-maestro|Keyboard Maestro]] macros:

 ```applescript
 set KM_URL to ""